Skip to content

 Chelated Magnesium

 Chelated magnesium tablets are made in a laboratory combining elemental magnesium with an amino acid.
 'Chelating' means joining together or grabbing onto.
-Chelated magnesium compounds are generally better tolerated by the digestive system than other forms of magnesium tablets without explosive diarrhea (as can happen with magnesium sulphate or magnesium oxide taken orally), but there is little evidence showing that it's actually better digested or absorbed inside tissue cells.
+Chelated magnesium compounds are generally better tolerated by the digestive system than other forms of magnesium tablets without explosive diarrhea (as can happen with oral magnesium sulphate, citrate or oxide), but there is little evidence showing that it's actually better digested or absorbed inside tissue cells.
 If your naturopath determines that you are low in other nutritional elements such as taurine, glycine, malic acid or other elements that are commonly compounded in the magnesium tablet, then by all means add those elements to your nutritional program.
-However, in the case of low magnesium status the body often needs a lot more magnesium than those tablets can provide.

 Absorption and Bioavailability